 Waterways are a big feature of the SNT too; the trail along the mighty Tweed is scenic and occasionally even dramatic; across wobbly suspension bridges, through gorges of red sandstone and among hanging woodlands along steep riverbanks.

 The woods around Monteviot are managed and manicured for family leisure, the cafe at Harestanes is large and busy but there’s a home-made ice cream place in the corner of the courtyard that does tea, as an alternative.
 Also ice cream, obviously.
-St Boswell’s seems bereft of facilities at first sight but although The Main Street Trading Company is easily mistaken for yet another pastel tat emporium, it is in fact a bookshop and cafe and in the latter capacity well worth a visit although very twee.
-The more sensible-looking chippie opposite doesn’t open until teatime but don’t lose heart as there’s also a small supermarket and, even better, a small craft butchers that does excellent pies down the hill opposite the bus stop, at which there’s also a very useful toilet.
+St Boswell’s seems bereft of facilities at first sight but although The Main Street Trading Company is easily mistaken from outside for yet another pastel tat emporium, inside it is in fact a nice bookshop and cafe and in the latter capacity well worth a visit as although it looks a bit twee by trailwalker standards the coffee is good and hot and the staff friendly.
+The chippie opposite doesn’t open until teatime but don’t lose heart as there’s also a small supermarket and, even better, a small craft butchers that does excellent pies down the hill opposite the bus stop, at which there’s also a very useful toilet.

 I’d planned to camp by the Tweed and there was indeed flat ground where I’d carefully examined the contour lines.
 What I’d failed to anticipate was that it was completely covered with Three-cornered Leek, so camping there would have been like lying in a dish of chopped raw onion.
 I didn’t fancy being marinaded and would probably have had nightmares that I was being softened up for a cannibal feast of Longpig a l’Oignon.
 I decided to camp higher up in the Eildon Hills which now seemed deceptively close at hand.
 Several hours later, and by now in a strong westerly wind, I stumbled out of the tent-unfriendly but sheltered forest onto the breezy and disappointingly heathery bealach.